Refer a patient to the Genetics department

 The following illustrates the type of referrals seen by the Clinical Genetics Service.

-- Parents of a child with difficulties which may be due to a genetic condition, referred t Clinical Genetics for investigation and diagnosis.
+- A child with learning difficulties or congenital malformation(s) which may be due to an undiagnosed genetic condition, referred to Clinical Genetics for investigation and diagnosis.

-- A child born with a congenital abnormality or inherited condition, if their parents want information about the condition and recurrence risks.
+- A child with a congenital abnormality or known inherited condition, if their parents want information about the condition and recurrence risks.

 - Adults born with a congenital abnormality or inherited condition wanting specialist advice about the condition, including management issues and reproductive options.